-Simcenter STAR-CCM+ as a numerical wave tank
+STAR-CCM+ as a Numerical wave tank

-To implement numerical simulation in their design spiral, Technip uses Simcenter STAR-CCM+, a modern, fully-integrated simulation package well suited for various applications in the oil and gas industry.
-Key differentiating features of Simcenter STAR-CCM+ compared to other simulation tools include accurate capturing of the free-surface to model breaking and impact waves, motion models including dynamic fluid-body interaction (DFBI), embedded DFBI and overset mesh, and powerful pre/post processors.
+To implement numerical simulation in their design spiral, Technip uses STAR-CCM+®, a modern, fully-integrated simulation package well suited for various applications in the Oil and Gas industry.
+Key differentiating features of STAR-CCM+compared to other simulation tools are the accurate capturing of the free-surface to model breaking and impact waves, motion models including Dynamic Fluid-Body Interaction (DFBI), embedded DFBI and overset mesh, and powerful pre/post processors.